Do NHS jobs have to be advertised?

 - Organisations under financial pressure.
 When NHS trusts or other organisations are experiencing challenging financial environments, they may alter their recruitment policies to reduce the time and expenses related to external recruitment.
 This is sometimes called a “recruitment freeze”, where vacancies are often left unfilled if they are deemed non-essential.
 However, in circumstances where a vacancy must be filled, these organisations may choose advertise internally first.

 However, it is extremely uncommon for a manager to be allowed to simply “give” a job to an internal candidate without some form of recruitment process taking place.
-Managers only have limited control of the recruitment process within NHS organisations, and HR colleagues tend to be highly aware of recruitment processes that could be deemed to be “unfair”, opening the organisation up to potential employment tribunals or other issues.
+Managers only have limited control of the recruitment process within NHS organisations, and HR colleagues tend to be highly aware of recruitment processes that could be deemed to be unfair, opening the organisation up to potential employment tribunals or other legal challenges.

 Ready to take the next step in your career?